FREE ONLINE ED ASSESSMENT. Start Here

 Below, we’ll explain everything you need to know about pills for increasing sex drive and improving sexual performance.
 We’ll also bust a few myths about common supplements for “boosting libido” and share simple techniques you can use to increase your level of interest in sex and have a more enjoyable time in the bedroom with your partner.

-Hard fact time: There’s no such thing as a “normal” sex drive for men or women.
-As we’ve covered in our guide on how often couples have sex, interest in sex can vary hugely from one person to another.
+While we suspect you wanted to see some numbers, we’re sorry to tell you that there’s no such thing as a “normal” sex drive for men or women, and as we’ve covered in our guide on how often couples have sex, interest in sex can vary hugely from one person to another.

 Libido is a cloudy subject, as it’s regulated by a multitude of issues.
 Your sex drive might feel “off” because of dietary deficiencies, hormonal imbalances, mental health issues or just the weather.